lyze237-old/dotfiles-old/readme.md

 ## ovo
 Generally contains nearly all dotfiles since it's my main pc.

-(neo)mutt uses msmtp and offlineimap to sync emails instead of it's built in functions.

 ## wsl
 Just contains the most basic dotfiles for my linux subsystem on windows.